 This is especially true if you’re breastfeeding.
 Formula tends to last a little longer, so newborns can sometimes go three to four hours without eating.
 If you’re breastfeeding, the breast milk metabolizes faster, so you’re feeding more often.
-Generally, this means every two to three hours with your baby often taking twenty to thirty minutes to feed.
+Generally, this means you’re feeding them every two to three hours, with your baby often taking twenty to thirty minutes to feed.

 It can be difficult at first to figure out their cries

 This isn’t always the case.
 New moms can sometimes understand their newborn’s cries early on.
 But don’t panic if you can’t!
 Sometimes, it just takes time to learn which cry means they’re hungry and which cry means they’re tired.
 I read articles in the beginning that described the cries and what they mean.
 But I found it difficult to translate the text to my son’s actual cries.
 So, I’m not even sure if these articles are accurate.